Many Social Security Disability applicants are unfamiliar with the program and often begin by asking the wrong questions.

-Your work history and family composition drive how much Social Security Disability Insurance (SSDI) pays to approved recipients with a mental health disorder such as Schizophrenia, Bipolar Disorder, Autism, PTSD, Depression, or Anxiety.
+Your work history and family composition drive how much Social Security Disability Insurance (SSDI) pays to approved recipients with mental health disorders such as Schizophrenia, Bipolar Disorder, Autism, PTSD, Depression, or Anxiety.

 Use this online calculator to estimate benefits, as we did when researching this article.
 SSDI pertains to applicants meeting minimum work history requirements.

-An SSDI recipient with a mental illness could receive more than the national average monthly amount of $1,258 based on family composition.
-Each qualifying family member can receive an additional 50% of your check, up to a total maximum of 150% to 180%.
+An SSDI recipient with a mental illness could receive more than the national average monthly amount of $1,258 based on family composition, age, and possible caretaking duties.

 - Your spouse is over 62